Tikka T3 / T3x - DBM for factory magazines

 - Our magazine release lever is designed to lock the magazines up tight.
 The plastic original is typically shorter by up to 0.5mm to 0.75mm than it needs to be (varies based on degree of wear / distortion from use).
 This sloppy tolerance is partly why the tension spring is there to take up the slack.
 Due to differences between individual magazines, the top of our lever may need to be shortened between 0.5mm to 0.75mm for your particular rifle and magazine(s).
 This is quickly and easily done by just 4 or 5 firm swipes with a metal file (with lever removed from DBM and secured in a vise).

 - Our DBM is very rigid - whereas the plastic original is not.
 For this reason the factory tension spring is rigid (0.50mm thick) and excessively angled pushing the magazine forwards to counter the flex of the factory plastic parts.
 This causes problems for some customers with the magazine not clipping into our DBM unless it is pulled backwards against this tension spring when inserted.
 To correct this spring tension, remove it from the trigger housing (5mm hex key required) and reduce the angle closest to the screw hole to 90 degrees by bending it whilst clamped in a vise.

-- Don't rely on your stock having the correct spacing between the action and DBM at either the front or rear action screws - use our pillars or measure the tangs (front: 22.7mm / 0.8937" and rear: 33.02mm / 1.3" ).
+- Don't rely on your stock having the correct spacing between the action and DBM at either the front or rear action screws - use our pillars or measure the tangs (front: 21.7mm / 0.854" and rear: 33mm / 1.3").
 Test fit the DBM to the action first using only the pillars and action screws (no stock) to check magazine function.

-- The previous three steps account for virtually 100% of fitment issues.
-It doesn't take long to fit this DBM and have it functioning reliably.
-Contact us us first if you are having difficulty before making any modifications to your stock, magazines or DBM!
+- It doesn't take long to fit this DBM and have it functioning reliably.
+Contact us us first if you are having difficulty - we do not recommend making any modifications to your stock, magazines or DBM!